van001/lesscode-fp/README.md

 The origin of functional programming, ***[lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus)***, only allowed single input/ ouput.
 While it may not be seem practical, currying (see below) will allow you to do so.

 ```
-// sappend takes a string as 1st parameter and using currying. returns a function that takes aother string as a parameter
+// sappend takes a string as 1st parameter and using currying ,
+// returns a function that takes aother string as a parameter
 // sappend = str1 => ( (str2) => str1 + str2 )
 const sappend = str1 => str2 => str1 + str2
 ```